panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 [Open the demo](https://codesandbox.io/s/react-fetch-class-urndw) and explore how `<EmployeesPage>` fetches data.

-The class-based `<EmployeesPage>` has an async method `fetch()` that does fetching.
+`<EmployeesPage>` has an async method `fetch()` that handles fetching.
 When fetching request completes, the component state updates with fetched `employees`.

-To start fetching the employees when the component is initially rendered, `this.fetch()` is executed inside `componentDidMount()` lifecycle method.
+`this.fetch()` is executed inside `componentDidMount()` lifecycle method: this starts fetching the employees when the component is initially rendered.

 When the user enters a query into the input field, the `query` prop is updated.
-Every time it happens, `this.fetch()` is executed by `componentDidUpdate()`.
+Every time it happens, `this.fetch()` is executed by `componentDidUpdate()`: which implements the filtering of employees.

 While lifecycle methods are relatively easy to grasp, class-based approach suffers from boilerplate code and reusability difficulties.